louiss0/cn-efs/README.md

 ```

 It two utility classes are in the same category then the last one
 always wins. **Prefixes don't matter.**.
-When it comes to variants
+When it comes to variants.
-if two classes have the same **variant type and category** the last one will win.
-When it comes to variables the normally if two utility classes
+If two classes have the same **variant type and category** the last one will win.
+When it comes to variables the normally if two utility classes have the same variant and type.
-have the same variant and type the variable will be replaced with a different one.
-If a variable is hinted then it will replace a class
+The variable will be replaced with a different one.
-depending on the hint.
+If a variable is hinted then it will replace a class depending on the hint.

 - `string:` replaces a class in the word category.
 - `color:` replaces a class in the color category.
 - `length:` replaces a class in the digit category.

-When it comes to BEM classes it interacts tries to replace the class depending on if it's a block or modifier class.
+When it comes to BEM classes it tries to replace the class depending on.
+If it's a block or modifier class.

-- **modifier** it checks if the block is there if not when two classes conflict the last one wins else an error is thrown
+- **modifier** it checks if the block is there.
+  - If not when two classes conflict the last one wins else an error is thrown
 - **element** it will just remove duplicate elements based even ones with that are different.

 When it comes to variant groups they will be turned into their